-Information about retail auto hire purchase contracts that were originated by FCE UK in prior years is in Annex C. The information in Annex C consists of cumulative losses for the retail auto hire purchase contracts originated by FCE UK during the period and summary information for the original characteristics of such hire purchase contracts.
-It is not certain whether the loss experience of a particular pool of receivables will be similar to the information shown in Annex C for retail auto hire purchase contracts originated during a particular period because the FCE UK portfolio of retail auto hire purchase contracts, from which the securitised pools are selected, changes over time.
+Annex C contains information about retail auto hire purchase contracts that were originated by FCE UK in prior years.
+The information in Annex C consists of cumulative losses for retail auto hire purchase contracts originated by FCE UK during the period and summary information on the original characteristics of such hire purchase contracts.
+It is not certain whether the loss experience of the pool of receivables in this securitisation transaction will be similar to the information shown in Annex C for retail auto hire purchase contracts originated during a particular period because the FCE UK portfolio of retail auto hire purchase contracts, from which the securitised pools are selected, changes over time.
 Despite these differences, the prior securitised pools are generally comparable to the receivables in this securitisation transaction because these changes have not been significant and the origination, underwriting and purchasing policies and servicing policies by FCE UK have been generally consistent over time.

-See also Prospectus, ANNEX C - VINTAGE ORIGINATIONS INFORMATION.
+See also Prospectus.
+ANNEX C - VINTAGE ORIGINATIONS INFORMATION.